 Although never stationed at Fort Sam Houston, Will Helixon (a Texan since the age of three) has been there multiple times as a presenter at conferences, and preparing for cases.
 Often, the U.S. Army appoints medical experts to the defense team who are stationed at Fort Sam Houston as consultants.

 Today, Will represents the soldiers at Fort Sam Houston in all military justice actions ranging from Courts-Martial to Article 15s.
 Will also represents those facing adverse administrative actions such as GOMORs, boards, separation, reductions, and relief for cause actions, as well as providing advice on rebuttals to inaccurate evaluations and correcting military records.

-Protect your freedom, your family and your financial future.
-Contact the Law Office of Will M. Helixon today to represent you on any military law matter at Fort Sam Houston, Texas.
+Protect your freedom, your family, and your financial future.
+Contact the Law Office of Will M. Helixon today to represent you in any military law matter at Fort Sam Houston, Texas.